We Built the First Neuro-Inclusive Neighborhood in the United States.

 During our research, we learned that I/DD housing is typically combined with caregiving services in a rental, “one-size fits all” format, and that there are long waiting lists for this type of housing because of limited supply and growing demand.
 We also learned that this type of I/DD housing is frequently impermanent and is not always located in integrated settings close to the I/DD adults’ family, friends, and local resources.
 In addition, we also learned that the development of I/DD rental housing usually requires public and charitable subsidies to be feasible and sustainable, and that those subsidies are scarce.
 The scarcity of funding for I/DD housing in the face of substantial unmet and growing demand across the country has created an acute shortage known as “The I/DD Housing Crisis.”

 After conducting our research, we concluded that the very best housing option for the Saline parents would be to develop a privately-funded infill neighborhood called "Maple Oaks" in their hometown that included customized homes which could be purchased and owned by their I/DD loved ones as well as homes that could be purchased by the general public, also known as "neurotypical" homebuyers.
-The neighborhood would also include support services provided by a third-party caregiver and managed by the neighborhood’s homeowner association.
+The neighborhood would also include support services provided by a third-party caregiver and managed by a non-profit organization, the neighborhood’s homeowner association, and the families of the I/DD homeowners.
 We described the concept as a “neuro-inclusive neighborhood” that provides both I/DD and neurotypical adults with the potential benefits of homeownership, including permanence, equity build-up, and the sense of belonging that comes from living in your own home within an integrated, welcoming community.

 The Saline parents and their I/DD loved ones embraced the concept and purchased 10 of the 34 homes in the new Maple Oaks neighborhood.
 The remaining 24 homes were purchased by neurotypical adults who welcomed having I/DD neighbors.
 The entire development was funded with private equity and construction loans from investors and a community bank; no public or charitable subsidies were required.
 In addition, all homes were pre-sold to mitigate development risk, including 18 before groundbreaking.